EverettKey/Interactive-Lab-Hub/Lab4/readme.md

 **a.
 What voltage values do you see from your force sensor?**

+Using a 100 Ohm resistor, the highest A0 reading I could reach by pinching the sensor was ~300.
+Using a 5K1 Ohm resister I could get the value pass 1000 but never was ablt to reach 1023.
+We can get close but never reach 5V using the sensor.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+Exponential, the log-log plot of the sensor's received force and resistance is linear

 **c.
 In `Examples->Basic->Fading` the RGB LED values range from 0-255.
 What do you have to do so that you get the full range of output voltages from the RGB LED when using your FSR to change the LED color?**
+I can first divide the A0 reading by 1024 and then multiply it by 256 (256/1024 = 0.25) to get the FSR reading mapped to the LED

 ## Flex Sensor, Photo cell, Softpot
 Now experiment with the [flex sensor (Optional)](https://www.adafruit.com/product/1070), [photo cell](https://www.adafruit.com/product/161) and [softpot](https://www.adafruit.com/product/178).